-So you want to expand your backyard farm to include some fiber producing animals?
+So you want to expand your backyard farm to include some fiber-producing animals?
 Contrary to PETA’s warnings, not all animal fiber is harvested cruelly.
 One way to ensure that is to be the one that cares for the animals and harvests their fur.
-In fact, relieving a fiber animal of their excess fur is just part of good animal husbandry and helps to keep the animals healthy (click here to read about the harvesting process with rabbits – I promise it doesn’t have to be like the horrific videos PETA likes to circulate.
+In fact, relieving a fiber animal of their excess fur is just part of good animal husbandry and helps to keep the animals healthy (click here to read about the harvesting process with rabbits) I promise it doesn’t have to be like the horrific videos PETA likes to circulate.

-- Having your own fiber source helps you live a more self sufficient lifestyle.
+- Having your own fiber source helps you live a more self-sufficient lifestyle.

 - Fiber sales can provide farm income.
-Sell the fiber raw, felt the fibers into felt sheets for crafts, spin it into specialty yarns, knit finished clothing or blankets, produce needle felted accessories, home decor and more — there are so many things you can do with animal fibers and all of them can provide your family with a stream of income.
+Sell the fiber raw, felt the fibers into felt sheets for crafts, spin it into specialty yarns, knit finished clothing or blankets, produce needle felted accessories, home decor, and more.
+There are so many things you can do with animal fibers and all of them can provide your family with a stream of income.

 - It lets you enjoy animal fibers with the peace of mind that the animals were never mistreated

 - To support your crafty hobbies.
 If you are a crafter you know how easily expenses can get out of hand.
 Imagine being able to “grow” supplies in your backyard – it’s the closest to a money tree you’ll find 🙂

 - Fiber animals are just so darn cute!
 Really what is cuter than a fluffy animal?

 Ok, so I’ve twisted your arm and you are ready to welcome some fluffy friends to your homestead, what are your options?